-The Manipulation Service controls the motion of manipulators such as robot arms, booms, sample acquisition devices, cameras and other devices that require articulated control.
-The Manipulation Service uses the Command Service to effect control over a wide variety of types of manipulators.
+The Manipulation and Limbed Mobility Service controls the motion of manipulators such as robot arms and legs, booms, sample acquisition devices, cameras and other devices that require articulated control.
+The Manipulation and Limbed Mobility Service uses the Command Service to effect control over a wide variety of types of manipulators.

-Agent manipulation is normally accomplished via discrete commands within the context of having established normal parameters of the manipulation action, such as controller gains, force thresholds, etc. The Command Service provides access to standard mechanisms for executing actions, and for selecting amongst a finite set of wellunderstood performance specification parameters.
+Agent manipulation is normally accomplished via discrete commands within the context of having established normal parameters of the manipulation action, such as controller gains, force thresholds, etc. The Command Service provides access to standard mechanisms for executing actions, and for selecting amongst a finite set of well-understood performance specification parameters.

-The Manipulation Service can be further broken down into hierarchical parts, each addressing different levels of complexity in manipulation planning, such as Task, Operation, and Action.
+The Manipulation and Limbed Mobility Service can be further broken down into hierarchical parts, each addressing different levels of complexity in manipulation planning, such as Task, Operation, and Action.